raml-org/raml-spec/versions/raml-10/raml-10.md

 ### Bodies

-The HTTP request **body** for a method is specified using the OPTIONAL body property.
+The HTTP request **body** for a method is specified using the OPTIONAL body node.
 For example, to create a resource using a POST or PUT, the body of the request would usually include the details of the resource to be created.

-The value of the body property is a **body declaration**.
-Generally, the body declaration is an object whose property names are the valid media types of the request body.
-Each property name MUST be a media type string conforming to the media type specification in [RFC6838](#https://tools.ietf.org/html/rfc6838).
-The property values are the corresponding data type declaration or data type name describing the request body.
+The value of the body node is a "body declaration".
+Generally, the body declaration is a map whose key names are the valid media types of the request body.
+Each key name MUST be a media type string conforming to the media type specification in [RFC6838](#https://tools.ietf.org/html/rfc6838).
+The values are the corresponding data type declaration or data type name describing the request body.
 Alternatively, if [default media types](#default-media-type) have been declared at the root of the API, then the body declaration can consist of just the data type declaration or data type name describing the request body for that media type.

 The following example illustrates various combinations of both default and non-default media types, and both data type declarations and references.